 S Corp Tax Rate: Everything You Need to Know

 A corporation uses corporate tax rates to calculate its taxes, track taxable income, and file a corporate tax return when it decides to be taxed at a corporate level.
-A C-corporation provides shareholders with dividends as a form of profit.
-The dividends that each shareholder receives is considered taxable income.
-However, an S-corporation does not operate the same way a C-corporation does and below we’ll examine some core differences.
+A C corporation provides shareholders with dividends as a form of profit.
+The dividends that each shareholder receives are considered taxable income.
+However, an S corporation does not operate the same way a C corporation does.

-- How much involvement an owner has in the S-corporation will determine who much that owner will pay in taxes.
+- How much involvement an owner has in the S corporation will determine how much that owner will pay in taxes.

 - There is an extra 1.18 percent marginal tax rate caused by Pease limitations on all itemized deductions.

 - The ACA Net Investment Income Tax and payroll tax affect S corporations differently, and therefore how S-corporation owners are taxed will vary.

 - An S corporation has two types of shareholders: active and passive.

 - An active shareholder is involved in the daily business operations of the corporation and usually garners income through both profit distribution and wages.
 Their wages are taxed three ways: 15.3 percent on the first $117,000, 2.9 percent on the next $83,000 after $117,000, and 3.8 percent on income over $200,000.